-Is the Instant Pot Still Worth the Counter Space?
+Is the Instant Pot Worth Buying?

 Find new ways to use the decade-old gadget.

 I don’t own an Instant Pot.
 Ironically, I had one at my fingertips—my roommate’s—when I lived in a tiny Brooklyn apartment.
-The bulky appliance’s home was under our countertop and required heavy lifting to use it, but the resulting fish sauce-dashed chili, gingery jok, or chicken adobo was worth the effort.
+The bulky appliance’s home was under our countertop and required heavy lifting to use it, but the resulting fish sauce-dashed chili, gingery jok, or chicken adobo made it worth the effort.
 I now live in a two-bedroom house in California with a kitchen that’s not luxuriously big, but definitely larger than what I had in New York.
 The question that keeps coming back to me is this: Is the Instant Pot still worth getting?

 The Instant Pot debuted over a decade ago to immediate success.
 There were rave reviews, word-of-mouth excitement, and recipe groups—including an official Instant Pot Facebook group that currently boasts over 3.1 million members—that championed the device.
 It’s said that one in three American households now own an Instant Pot.

-Their own Facebook group, devoted entirely to Instant Pot recipes and a community of like minded eaters and cooks, has over 200,000 members.
+Their own Facebook group, devoted entirely to Instant Pot recipes and a community of like-minded eaters and cooks, has over 200,000 members.
 Their YouTube following, which contains video tips for Instant Pots and visual recipes, has nearly 30,000 subscribers.

 One of the most compelling things about their recipes are the range of flavors and cuisines—inspired both by childhoods spent in Hong Kong and influences from immigration.
 There’s an easy Instant pot bread, Chinese-style crispy pork belly complete with crackling skin, and even cheesecake.
 But aside from the wow-factor recipes, there are also helpful guides on the more common uses for Instant Pots: boiled eggs; over ten variations of rice; baked, mashed, and roasted potatoes; and soups from all corners of the world.